BroadbandForum/usp-test/docs/index.md

 2. The GetResp contains a single `req_path_results` element.
-The `requested_path_results` has a `requested_path` equal to 'Device.LocalAgent.InvalidParameter', and an `err_code` of '7026',
+The `requested_path_results` has a `requested_path` equal to 'Device.LocalAgent.InvalidParameter', and an appropriate error code.
-'Invalid Path'.

 ## 1.42 Get message with invalid parameter and valid parameter